 Shawwa told The Associated Press that activists aboard the boats said they were surrounded by Israeli naval vessels.
 Then contact with the activists was lost when their satellite phones stopped working.
 It was not clear if Israel was jamming them.

 The Israeli military issued a short video clip showing a naval official calling on the ships to turn around.

 "The Gaza area and coastal region are closed to maritime traffic as part of a blockade imposed for security purposes," the unnamed officer said.
 "Your attempt to enter the Gaza Strip by sea is a violation of international law."

 While the ships are carrying some medical supplies, Al Jazeera's Kauffman said those onboard saw their mission as one of solidarity rather than aid.

 "The organisers are clear that they feel the people of the Gaza Strip need solidarity more than charity," Kauffman said.

-The Israeli military spokesman's office said the country's navy was "prepared to contact" the vessels and had "completed the necessary preparations in order to prevent them from reaching the Gaza Strip".
+The Israeli military spokesman's office had said the country's navy was "prepared to contact" the vessels and had "completed the necessary preparations in order to prevent them from reaching the Gaza Strip".